 Alabama Living Wills Laws

 |Validity from State-to-State||A health care directive or living will executed in another state is valid if it’s valid under the laws of the state where it was created.|

-Note: State laws are constantly changing -- contact an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: As state laws change frequently, it’s important to conduct your own legal research to verify the state laws you’re researching.

-Research the Law:
+Research the Law